 Our harvest will span several seasons to primarily include the following crops:

-Since this is our first season, we cannot promise more crops than these.
-However, we will be experimenting with a number of other produce.
+We will be experimenting with a number of other produce.
 Our CSA members may partake of any successful vegetable harvest at a discount of 10 -25% off.